Who We Are

 ASUCD provides programs and services to its students based on four pillars: basic services, media, advocacy, and social.
 ASUCD units employ hundreds of student employees who work hard to provide each and every student with the programs and services they need to thrive and succeed at UC Davis.
 Each unit, with its own unique mission, helps us build tomorrow, together.

 The Coffee House (also known as the CoHo) is located at the Memorial Union and is a hotspot for students to grab a bite, study, or catch up with friends.
 With options including pizza, bagels, sandwiches and more, the CoHo is the perfect spot for a meal or a quick bite between classes.

 The Pantry is an ASUCD unit that fights food insecurity on campus by providing non-perishable, high-protein foods to students free of charge.
-All students need is a valid UC Davis ID card for up to five items a day.
+All students need is a valid UC Davis ID card.

 With 48 buses, 21 routes, and over 22,000 daily passengers, Unitrans provides public transportation services to the city of Davis.
 There’s no cash fare required for undergraduate students, so keep an eye out for the iconic red buses the next time you need a ride!

 The Bike Barn is a full-service repair shop located in the heart of the Silo.
 Run by students for students, the Bike Barn offers much more than repair services, including helmets, bike locks, and other bike accessories to ensure students stay safe and get to class on time.

 The Housing Advising for Undergraduate Students (also known as HAUS) is the ASUCD unit that hosts Housing Day, the one-stop source for students to find their next home.
 During Housing Day, students explore the many housing options available in and around Davis all in one place, taking the stress out of apartment hunting.